Edurne & Mayel

 We should be able to choose what code of law applies, instead of it being imposed arbitrarily due to our birthplaces or residence;

 We don't need any State or Church to validate our marriage.
-Therefore, we are entering into this agreement, in front of witnesses, notarised on the Blockchain (the world's first decentralised public ledger), under the auspices of Bitnation (the world's first virtual nation) and e-Estonia (the world's first virtual residency);
+Therefore, we are entering into this agreement, in front of witnesses, notarised on a Blockchain (the world's first decentralised public ledger);

 Marriage is a strong commitment, and we hope it will be a lifelong loving partnership.
 It should be about having a happy and fulfilling life, not end up being a prison.
 We'd rather be able to say 'I choose you again', again and again.
 Our marriage contract has a 42-month term, and can be tweaked and renewed endlessly;